 Microsoft Phone System for Business License Holders

 If you're looking for that permanent solution, you're in luck.
 Microsoft Teams can be used for your external business calls when you purchase an additional three licenses.
-Luckily, for Microsoft 365 Business license holders at least, all three licenses (in the UK, at time of writing) are bundled together into a single add-on license named Microsoft Business Voice.
+Luckily, for Microsoft 365 Business license holders at least, all three licenses are bundled together into a single add-on license named Microsoft Business Voice.
 For an additional £12.00/user/month on top of your existing Microsoft 365 Business license, your staff will be able to use their Microsoft Teams virtual users to make and receive calls to/from phone numbers outside of your business while presenting as one of your business phone numbers.

 Remember that Microsoft 365 Business licenses are, for the most part, best for companies with fewer than 300 employees.
 For more detail on which license is right for you, review part one: Microsoft Licensing Demystified.
 The total cost for Teams with Microsoft Business Voice functionality, broken down per business license type, comes to: